101 Tips To Succeed At Online Dating

 Remember, as I noted at the start of this article, my wife and I were terrific teammates and outstanding problem solvers.

 Fortunately, I am resilient and I can be quite determined and unflappable when I want to go after something.
-Perhaps my experiences in sport and in entrepreneurship help me to persevere.
+Perhaps my experiences in sport and in entrepreneurship help me to persevere in life.

 In addition, I have a mantra that describes me quite well.
 "Knock me down ten times and I'll get up the eleventh."

-Fortunately, I have recently met two nice people.
+Fortunately, I have recently met a vey nice person..
 It is too early to determine if these connections have potential.

-I take things one step at a time.
-Or, one breath at a time.
+I try very hard to take things one step at a time.
+Or, as I like to say, one breath at a time.

 I would encourage all daters to pace themselves in a similar manner.
 It is easy and normal to get excited about a budding romance.
 However, it is wise to drive at sixty miles an hour instead of ninety miles an hour.